HarperDB/documentation/docs/developers/replication/README.md

 }

 ```
-These operations can also be useful for dynamically generating certificates as needed.
+These operations will also dynamically generating certificates as needed, if there are no existing signed certificates, or if the existing certificates are not valid for the new node.

 HarperDB will also automatically replicate node information to other nodes in a cluster (gossip-style discovery).
 This means that you only need to connect to one node in an existing cluster, and HarperDB will automatically detect and connect to other nodes in the cluster (bidirectionally).